bigsaso/professor_x/README.md

 # Raspberry Pi Setup and C++ Project Configuration

-This README provides step-by-step instructions for setting up a Raspberry Pi and configuring the C++ project foe the eeg wheelchair.
+This README provides step-by-step instructions for setting up a Raspberry Pi and configuring the C++ project for the eeg wheelchair.

 ## Table of Contents